Loft vs Scout

 | Warranty | 3-year structural | 3-year structural |

-Both are road-ready Foundation builds.
+Both are complete builds.
 The chassis is sourced separately, and most customers add personalization during design.